 According to the United Nation's (UN) environment program, polymers, which biodegrade under favourable conditions on land, are much slower to break up in the ocean.
 This is why keeping waste out of the sea is a such a growing concern!

-As you can imagine conducting experiments in the ocean can be pretty tricky, the influence of weathering on various materials represents a complex issue.
+When it comes to marine biodegradability, as you can imagine conducting experiments in the ocean can be pretty tricky, the influence of weathering on various materials represents a complex issue.
 The degradation of the material depends on some different parameters, such as the temperature, mechanical factors, sunlight and depth.

 Researchers looking at the decomposition behaviour of single-use tableware in the ocean, over a one-year period, monitored the biodegradability of selected tableware items.
 Not surprisingly, the experiment found that PLA and CPLA as well as plastic items (in this case PS), are not degradable in one year.
 What was promising for the planet's health is that products made from palm leaves, bagasse, wood and paper (like ours!) in most conditions are degradable within a year, some totally degrade even sooner.